tiggi/fgci-metapackages/README.md

 For a new release, edit the file "config" to bump the version and/or release version.
 Also update the "changelog" file with the changes that have been done.
+Remeber that the rpm changelog is newest first.